Texiwill/aac-lib/base/README.md

 * Debian 10
 * Ubuntu 18.04
 * Ubuntu 20.04
+* PhotonOS 3

-WSL also works per the community
+WSL2 also works per the community
 * Not for LinuxVSM 6.4.x

 MacOSX support exists: